indrjo/minimal-texlive-installer/README.md

 ## Adding packages to your minimal TeX Live

-As we have said, we have installed a *minimal* TeX Live, thus you are supposed to install even the most basic packages.
-Below are some recommendations.
+As we said, we have installed a *minimal* TeX Live: that is you are supposed to install even the most basic packages.
+Below there are some useful recommendations.

 ### Install manually